 FAME welcomes our regional educators to our organization.
 We have a special associate membership category that allows you access to our members, updates on workforce initiatives, and information on special student events.
 Click here for more information.

-2018 STAR Award nomination form
+FAME STAR Award

 Each year FAME selects an individual to receive its honorary FAME STAR Award.
 The STAR Award recognizes Students, Teachers, and Advanced Manufacturing Relationships in pursuit of FAME’s goal to promote awareness of advanced manufacturing careers in the pipeline.
 These individuals have displayed leadership in developing innovative educational and training options and programs for advanced manufacturing and STEM (Science, Technology, Engineering and Math) fields.